timothycrosley/streamdeck-ui/README.md

 ## Generic Quick Start

-On other Operating Systems, or if you already have the required libraries and permissions, you should be able to install and run streamdeck_ui:
+On other Operating Systems, you'll need to install the required [dependencies](https://github.com/abcminiuser/python-elgato-streamdeck#package-dependencies) of the library.
+After that, use pip to install the app:

 ```bash
 pip3 install streamdeck_ui --user